openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/06-deploy-on-openshift.md

 Wait for that command to report `replication controller "knapsack-optaplanner-1" successfully rolled out` before continuing.

 And now we can access our application using `cURL` once again.
-Note that we again need to wait 10 seconds for the response to return:s
+Note that we again need to wait 10 seconds for the response to return:

 `curl --location --request POST 'http://knapsack-optaplanner-knapsack-optaplanner.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/knapsack/solve' \
 --header 'Accept: application/json' \